kawin-nai/Tachyon_Fintech_CityHack22/README.md

 <img src="/resource/Feature1.png" width="300" alt="project_logo"/>
 1. Crowd-Source Data Service

-   Anyone can contribute or share their financial data platform with a focus on accessibility and anonymity to increase the capacity of sharing network.
+   Anyone can contribute or share their financial data with a focus on accessibility and anonymity to increase the capacity of sharing network.

 <img src="/resource/Feature2.png" width="300" alt="project_logo"/>